Glynn D. Key Summer Fellowship

 - Must be a second-year law student attending and in good standing at an American Bar Association accredited law school

 - Must have a strong undergraduate and law school record

 - Must possess excellent writing skills

-The selected Fellow will receive $750 per week from SELC for the ten-week summer fellowship.
+The selected Fellow will receive $750 per week for the ten-week summer fellowship.
 SELC does not reduce this amount if the fellow receives additional outside funding.
 The Fellow will be guaranteed an interview for future associate attorney positions that become available within three years of completion of the fellowship.

 The Glynn D. Key Summer Fellow will receive a nonrenewable award of $10,000* for his/her community service, academic achievement, and demonstrated environmental justice interest or commitment.
 The $10,000 award is contingent upon accepting and successfully completing the summer fellowship.